ssitar583/entservices-apis/tools/md_from_h_generator/README.md

 - **Usage**:
   - Use this tag for each parameter of the method.
 Each parameter and tag must be declared on a new line.
   - The description following the tag shall be listed in the parameters/results table
+  - Optional parameters can be specified using `@param [param_name](optional)`
-  - Parameter/symbol examples should be defined here (see [Providing Symbol Examples](#providing_examples))
+  - Parameter/symbol examples should be defined here (see [Providing Symbol Examples](#providing_examples), for providing examples and descriptions for `struct` as well)
   - Specify the parameter name and its description.
 Format can include colon i.e. `@param [param_name]: [description]` or `@param [para_name] [description]`
-  - IMPORTANTLY, in addition to using the param tag, mark each parameter with inline 'in/out' information in the parameter list.
+  - IMPORTANTLY, in addition to using the param tag, each parameter that is an output should be marked with an inline '@out' tag in the parameter list.
+The '@in' tag is optional for input parameters.
 If a parameter does not have inline in/out information, it defaults to 'in'.
   - Additionally a parameter name override can be specified by combining `@in` or `@out` followed by `@text:varible-override-name` in the function declaration.

 ### Example: